sdv-dev/RDT/CONTRIBUTING.rst

     from tests.contributing import validate_pull_request
     validate_pull_request('rdt.transformers.<YourTransformer>')

 Once you have done everything above, you can create a PR.
-Follow the steps below to create a PR.
+Do this by following the steps in the `Pull Request Guidelines`_ section.
 Review and fill out the checklist in the PR template to ensure your code is ready for review.

 Summary of Steps to Add a New Transformer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~